RuneDD/Institutional-Insight-Indicator/README.md

 - **Buying Pressure Alert**: Triggered when buying pressure conditions are met.
 - **Selling Pressure Alert**: Triggered when selling pressure conditions are met.

-By combining these elements, the Advanced Institutional Insight Indicator aims to offer a multi-faceted view of the market, helping traders make more informed decisions.
+By combining these elements, the Institutional Insight Indicator aims to offer a multi-faceted view of the market, helping traders make more informed decisions.